 The King's School ensures that it is fully up to date with the latest Department for Education announcements on curriculum reform.
-Among many others these include: changes to the Level 2 equivalent qualifications, the introduction of the EBacc qualifications for certain GCSE subjects, the changed structure to existing GCSEs, changes to the format of AS/A2 Levels and the new GCSEs and A Levels planned for 2016 and 2017.
+Among many others these include: changes to the Level 2 equivalent qualifications, the introduction of the EBacc qualifications for certain GCSE subjects, the changed structure to existing GCSEs, changes to the format of AS/A2 Levels and new GCSEs and A Levels.